emuell/AFEC-Visualizers/README.md

 # AFEC Visualizers

-This repository contains vizualization experiments for [AFEC](https://git.github.com/emuell/afec)'s classification models using [plotly dash](https://plotly.com/dash/).
+This repository contains visualization experiments for [AFEC](https://git.github.com/emuell/afec)'s classification models using [plotly dash](https://plotly.com/dash/).

 ## Explorer

-Shows high level features of an afec database in a table and shows the sample waveform.
-Clicking on an entry plays the audio file.
+Shows high-level features of an afec database in a simple table.
+Clicking on an entry shows the sample waveform and plays the audio file.

 ### Usage